-The University of Bristol intends to appeal to the High Court after losing its appeal at Bristol County Court.
+University of Bristol intends to appeal to High Court against ruling it ‘contributed’ to student’s suicide

 The University of Bristol has announced its intention to appeal after it was ruled to have “contributed” to the death of a suicidal student, and ordered to pay £50k to the family in damages.